-The Sunnynook Project, acquired on November 30, 2021, has secured site control in the form of a longterm solar lease covering approximately 940 acres and is currently in Stage 2 of the AESO interconnection process.
+The Sunnynook Project, acquired on November 30, 2021, has secured site control in the form of a long-term solar lease covering approximately 940 acres and has now completed Stage 2 of the AESO interconnection process, with formal sign off received on August 30, 2022.
 Environmental studies are underway in accordance with Alberta Environment and Parks guidelines.